Erlkoenig90/uSer/doc/uSer.md

 This is also the first example where an \ref ConIter "iterator" instead of a reference to a container is passed to deserialize.
 \subsection ConError Error Handling

 The return type of serialize and deserialize depends on the parameters and is used to signal error conditions.
 If \ref USER_EXCEPTIONS is defined _before_ including the \ref uSer.hh header, exceptions are used to signal errors, and the return type will always be void.
-If it was not defined, and an error is possible (e.g. when using dynamic data structures or dynamic buffer sizes), the return type will be \ref uSer::ErrorCode "ErrorCode" to signal success (\ref uSer::ErrorCode::OK) or failure.
+If it was not defined, and an error is possible (e.g. when using dynamic data structures or dynamic buffer sizes), the return type will be \ref uSer_ErrorCode to signal success (\ref uSer_EOK) or failure.
 If no errors can happen, the return type will be void.
-The \ref uSer::ErrorCode "ErrorCode" enum is defined as "[[nodiscard]]" - if you ignore the returned value, the compiler will emit a warning.
+The \ref uSer_ErrorCode enum is defined as "[[nodiscard]]" - if you ignore the returned value, the compiler will emit a warning.
 If you use the return value even if no errors are possible, you will get a compiler error.
 This prevents both forgetting to include error handling and superfluous error handling code.

 We have already seen how to use exceptions:
 \include 05_ser_vector.cpp

-When using return codes, you can user \ref uSer::getErrorMessage to retrieve a string describing the error:
+When using return codes, you can user \ref uSer_getErrorMessage to retrieve a string describing the error:

 \include 12_errorcode.cpp